Aircraft Valuations

 Aviation valuation reports do vary, so which is right for you depends on the purpose that the valuation is required to serve.

-Whilst the type of report doesn't determine the valuation amount, it does determine the scope of information included, as well as the level of follow up support required.
+Whilst the type of report doesn't determine the valuation amount, it does determine the scope of information to be included and the level of follow up support likely to be required.

 Like most professional services, valuation fees are driven by time spent, and the time spent is driven by the scope and complexity of the task.